anamba/adventofcode2019/README.md

 ## Day 16

 * Finished Part 1, but couldn't get Part 2.
 I basically failed linear algebra in college, but was saved by a pilot math program that averaged that grade out with a subject I grasped a little better.
 But that means I never did learn linear algebra.

+## Day 17

+* Part 1 was very straightforward, but solved part 2 by hand.
+Kinda fun at first, but became tedious.